I’m working hard to bring about the change that Farmington residents voted for in November 2017.

 When I saw a video of someone paddling down Mayfield in a canoe, I grabbed an umbrella and walked through the flood to see how deep it was.
 (The water came up to my thighs — and that was on the sidewalk.)
 I posted the photos on social media, then worked to get funding for repairing the Mayfield drainage system in the 2019-2020 City budget.
 The project was completed in late 2020, and “Mayfield Lake” is now once again a normal residential street.

-I am a huge proponent of adaptive reuse: a type of historic preservation renovates old buildings for cool new uses.
+I am a huge proponent of adaptive reuse: a type of historic preservation that renovates old buildings for cool new uses.
 I approved two adaptive reuse projects in Farmington: the Masonic Temple, being upcycled into Blue Hat Coffee, and The Village Mall, our iconic 1920s bank building being transformed into glass-walled offices by new owner GLP Financial.

 “I am absolutely thrilled to see new owners GLP Financial Group bringing this Farmington icon back to life.
 This entire redevelopment is historic preservation done right.”